 \subsection{Target-Side Experiments}

-For the target side experiments, we investigate the co-references in the \vclaim~and their documents and modeling the global context with \textit{(Transformer-XH)}.
-Compared to the baseline, we see a sizable improvement (from 0.365 to 0.441) in \cleanhard~as shown in line 5 in Table~\ref{table:results}.
-This is expected as the pair does not have much semantic similarity, and we need to build our own understanding of the {\em text} of the \vclaim~ in order to capture the contextual similarity in the pair.
-We also experiment with co-reference resolution on the \vclaim~and the \emph{text} of the \emph{\vclaim} and also see some improvement.
-Combining \textit{tgt-coref} and \textit{(Transformer-XH)} (line 7) improved the performance over \textit{tgt-coref} alone, but it under-performs \textit{(Transformer-XH)} alone.
-The combination outperforms other target-side experiments on \textit{clean} type.
+For the target-side experiments, we tried using co-reference resolution (on the source and on the target side) for the \vclaim~and the fact-checking article, as well as modeling the global context with \textit{Transformer-XH}.
+Compared to the baseline, we see on line 5 of Table~\ref{table:results} a sizable improvement from 0.365 to 0.441 MAP points for \cleanhard.

+This is expected as the pair does not exhibit much semantic similarity, and we need to build our own understanding of the {\em text} of the \vclaim~in order to capture the contextual similarity in the pair.
+We also experimented with co-reference resolution on the \vclaim~and the \emph{text} of the \emph{\vclaim} and also see some improvement.
+Combining \textit{tgt-coref} and \textit{Transformer-XH} (line 7) improved the performance over \textit{tgt-coref} alone, but it is worse than \textit{Transformer-XH} alone.
+The combination outperforms other target-side experiments for \textit{clean}.